 People are the most important part of an organization.
 From on-roll employees to off-roll employees, from full-time to part-time workers, every human resource fulfills its function in the organizational machinery.
 And there have to be set norms and regulations to ensure the organization runs smoothly.
-These rules dictate how a company handles its responsibilities towards its employees and finances.
+These rules dictate how a company handles its responsibilities in Statutory Compliance for Businesses towards its employees and finances.
 This is where statutory compliance comes into the picture.

 What is Statutory Compliance?

 In the world of labour, payroll, and taxation, statutory compliance is a legal structure that a company must abide by when it comes to the treatment of its employees.

 Statutory compliance, as mentioned above, is a set of rules about the taxation and labour laws in India.
 These laws vary based on the fact whether we are talking about state laws, national laws, or laws applicable on union territories (which come under the central government).
 All the companies have to abide by these laws.
 Failing to be compliant with these policies can lead to fines, penalties, and even other, more severe legal actions.
 No wonder companies across all industries make so much effort to stay compliant.